iseegr8tfuldeadppl/Rakaat/README.md

 # Rakaat (Art by [Amel Bensissaid](https://www.instagram.com/bensisaid.amel18/?hl=fr))

-Raka'at Development Project (scroll below for some explanation)

 Raka'at is a revolutionary app for muslims around the world, this simple and compact app with 9280 lines of code under its belt contains three tools:

 # A Raka'at counter tool